weareopensource/Node/KNOWLEDGES.md

-This includes links to knowledge and information explaining the reason for the operation and architecture of this repo.
-(WIP)
+This includes links to knowledge and tools and explaining the reason for the operations and architecture of this repo.

 * **Bold** : used
 * _Italic_ : not used